nyu-cdsc/diversity2/README.md

-This application (currently under development) is used to design and run psychological experiments.
+This application (under construction) will be used to run study examining children's diversity-based reasoning.